 It was just a joke.
 No harm intended.

 I also agree that Horizon is not the right game for hard-core simulation.
 But if in the future somebody will make a TDU alike game with proper simulation physics I would buy it without second thoughts.

-There is a lot of opposition towards my post and I believe it has to do with our age differences(the 67 is for 1967) and that changes your perspective on what is fun.
 But also the fact that if you want a Ferrari 458 or a Nissan 370 in the game why would you not want it to perform exactly like it should..Simulation. otherwise just not go through the time and expense of licensing real world cars..